-The City uses a range of enforcement methods to ensure delivery of public benefits under planning agreements.
+The City uses a range of enforcement methods to ensure delivery of public benefits at no cost under planning agreements.
 The type or types of enforcement methods depend on the nature of the public benefit being provided.
 Types of enforcement include but are not limited to:

-- a. provision of a bank guarantee or insurance bond to secure the delivery of works and maintenance in any defects liability period; - b. rights to compulsorily acquire land from the developer if the developer fails to dedicate or transfer the land to the City; - c. rights for the City to step in and complete works at the developer's cost if the developer fails to undertake the works; - d. warranties to ensure the ongoing operation of public benefits after delivery; and - e. linking construction certificates or occupation certificates to delivery of public benefits.
+- a. provision of a bank guarantee or insurance bond (typically for the full value of the works) to secure the delivery of works and maintenance in any defects liability period; - b. rights to compulsorily acquire land from the developer at no cost if the developer fails to dedicate or transfer the land to the City; - c. rights for the City to step in and complete works at the developer's cost if the developer fails to undertake the works; - d. warranties, and/or covenants, restrictions or easements on title to ensure the ongoing operation of public benefits after delivery; and - e. linking construction certificates or occupation certificates to delivery of public benefits.

-The City's objective in imposing these enforcement methods is to ensure the delivery of the public benefit without the City spending public funds.
+The City's objective in imposing these enforcement methods is to secure the delivery of the public benefit without the City spending public funds on enforcement.